 4. Squirrels have large eyes allowing them to see what’s behind them

 Squirrels have large eyes which are located on the side of their head in a high position.
 This means they can see not only what is in front of them but also part of what is behind them and above them.
 They can do this without even moving their heads, making it difficult to sneak up on them!

 Interesting Facts about Squirrels: The Three Types of Squirrel

 There are 285 squirrel species in the world which can be divided into three types of squirrel: ground squirrel, tree squirrel and flying squirrel.

 Ground squirrels live on the ground rather than in trees and are members of the rodent family.
 The term “ground squirrel” usually refers to medium sized ground squirrels since large ones are usually referred to as marmots or prairie dogs, whilst smaller ones are known as chipmunks.

 2. Tree Squirrels

 Tree squirrels live mostly in tree branches.
 They have longer tails than ground squirrels since they need to be able to balance when climbing trees.
 They also all have short fur, small rounded ears and no stripes.
-The red squirrel, the eastern gray squirrel and the fox squirrel are the most well known species of tree squirrel.
+The red squirrel, eastern gray squirrel and fox squirrels are the most well known species of tree squirrel.